Tate blueshift and vanishing for Real oriented cohomology: Introduction

 \subsubsection{Bounded below blueshift at higher heights}

 One may recover connective real K-theory $ko$ as the $C_2$-fixed points of the slice cover of $\mathbb{E}(1)$.
-Slice covers do not generally interact well with Tate constructions, but perhaps the Davis-Mahowald splitting for $ko^{t\Sigma_2}$ can be recovered from our results.
-This would lead to a new splitting for the Tate constructions of connective covers of Real Johnson-Wilson theories.
+Slice covers do not generally interact well with Tate constructions, but perhaps the Davis--Mahowald splitting for $ko^{t\Sigma_2}$ can be recovered from our results.
+This would lead to a new splitting for the Tate constructions of connective covers of Real Johnson--Wilson theories.